 FundraisingCenter for Supportive Communities' Board Members will consider Center for Supportive Communities a philanthropic priority and make annual gifts that reflect that priority.
 So that Center for Supportive Communities can credibly solicit contributions from foundations, organizations, and individuals, Center for Supportive Communities expects to have 100 percent of Board Members make an annual contribution that is commensurate with their capacity.

 Board terms/participationCenter for Supportive Communities’ Board Members will serve a two-year term to be eligible for re-appointment for an additional term.
 Board meetings will be held quarterly (or as needed with sufficient notice), and committee meetings will be held in coordination with full board meetings (or as needed with sufficient notice).
 Board Members will have the option to attend meetings of the Board of Directors in person or virtually.

 QualificationsThis is an extraordinary opportunity for an individual who is passionate about Center for Supportive Communities’ mission and who has a track record of board leadership.
 Selected Board Members will have achieved leadership stature in business, government, philanthropy, or the nonprofit sector.
 Their accomplishments will allow them to attract other well-qualified, high-performing Board Members.

 Ideal candidates will have the following qualifications:

-A commitment to and understanding of THHFH’s beneficiaries, preferably based on
+- A commitment to and understanding of Center for Supportive Communities’ beneficiaries, preferably based on experience

-Personal qualities of integrity, credibility, and a passion for improving the lives of THHFH’s
+- Personal qualities of integrity, credibility, and a passion for improving the lives of Center for Supportive Communities’ beneficiaries

 This Volunteer Opportunity is promoted by Nonprofit Connect.